saleheen22/Law-farm-website/README.md

-# This website is made using CSS framework bootstrap
+# This website is developed using CSS framework bootstrap